Skip to Content

 What is the most comfortable horse to ride?

-Gaited horses, such as Paso Fino and Tennessee Walking Horses are the most comfortable horses to ride.
-They have a unique, four-beat lateral gait which provides a smooth ride.
+Gaited horses, such as Paso Fino and Tennessee Walking Horses, are the most comfortable horses.
+They have a unique, four-beat lateral gait, which provides a smooth ride.